peppelinux/federation-wallet/openid-federation-wallet-1_0.md

   }
 }
 ```
-**Figure 3**: Example demonstrating how a Federation Authority can issue a Subordinate Statement about a Credential Verifier, specifying certain metadata parameters such as the endpoints to use and the allowed Digital Credentials to be requested.
+**Example 1**: Example demonstrating how a Federation Authority can issue a Subordinate Statement about a Credential Verifier, specifying certain metadata parameters such as the endpoints to use and the allowed Digital Credentials to be requested.

 ## Differences Between `metadata` and `metadata_policy`